JITx-Inc/jitx-cookbook/battery_charger_design/README.md

   net (battery-manager.gnd GND)
 ```

-Then, let's create a JST connector for our battery input, and connect that to the battery charger (see the full [Github repo](https://github.com/JITx-Inc/jitx-cookbook/tree/main/battery_charger_design) for this component definition):
+Then, let's create a JST connector for our battery input, and connect that to the battery charger (see the full [Github repo](https://github.com/JITx-Inc/jitx-cookbook/tree/main/battery_charger_design) for this component definition).
+We will load in a JST connector that we created and placed in the components directory:
 ```
-  ; create battery JST connector, connect it inst battery-connector : components/PH2_0-2PWB/component
-> [where does this come from?] net (battery-connector.gnd gnd) net (battery-connector.power battery-manager.bat+)
+  ; create battery JST connector, connect it inst battery-connector : components/PH2_0-2PWB/component net (battery-connector.gnd gnd) net (battery-connector.power battery-manager.bat+)
 ```